mohammed-akl/Memoirs/_posts/2018-06-12-education.md

 ---
+toc: true
+beforetoc: Prism highlighter is a very powerful thing.
+In this article I'm going to show you what you can actually do with it, some tricks and tips while editing your post.
+Tocs is also enabled as you can see in summary.
+date: 2020-05-03 19:20:28
 layout: post
-title:  "Education must also train one for quick, resolute and effective thinking."
+title: Education must also train one for quick, resolute and effective thinking.
-author:
+categories:
-categories: [ Lifestyle ]
+  - Lifestyle
+tags:
+  - blog
 image: assets/images/3.jpg
-beforetoc: "Prism highlighter is a very powerful thing.
-In this article I'm going to show you what you can actually do with it, some tricks and tips while editing your post.
-Tocs is also enabled as you can see in summary."
-toc: true
+author: muhammed ashfar
+rating: 0.8
 ---
 Memoirs theme has Prism highlighter integrated.
 I will show you in this post a few examples of how it looks if you are a developer planning to add pieces of code on your website.